Fair Cases Law Group Blog

 There are several situations where a construction company may be liable for a construction-zone auto accident.

 This can occur when a construction company negligently set up a construction zone site or when construction equipment owned by the company causes the accident.
-Likewise, a construction company could also be held liable if one if its employees causes the accident.
+Likewise, a construction company could also be held liable if one if its employees cause the accident.
+To learn more about how to find out if someone has car insurance click here.

 Additional examples where the construction company may be liable for a construction-zone auto accident include: